i4ybrid/type-extension-bootstrap/README.md

 - Remove extra icons on the left navbar
 - Allow for multiple seed documents
 - Move README.md
+- Add the ability to query REST directly and load it into the test data
+- Move to web application? (remove Electron)

 ## Open Bugs